 It’s hard to know how many women have this condition, and experts aren’t sure exactly what causes it.
 But some think that women who have been pregnant or had surgery on their uterus are at higher risk, Dr. Kho says.

 Adenomyosis is not fatal, and symptoms often go away after menopause.
 However, research has shown that the presence of adenomyosis does elevate a woman’s risk of endometrial and thyroid cancers.

 Because it causes changes in the uterus itself, experts also suspect that adenomyosis can make it harder for a woman to get pregnant.
 But research on this has been limited — and complicated by the fact that adenomyosis often occurs hand-in-hand with other factors that affect a women’s fertility, such as fibroids and endometriosis.

 Today there are several ways doctors can treat adenomyosis, including options that preserve the uterus for women who still wish to have children.

 Which approach is best depends on a woman’s symptoms, whether she wants to have children and the extent of the adenomyosis.

 Over-the-counter, anti-inflammatory medicines are the first step in helping with the pain.
 Beyond that, progestin-only hormonal therapies like an IUD may also ease pain and bleeding — or eliminate periods all together, Dr. Kho says.
 Other forms of hormonal therapies such as birth control pills, patches or rings, may also be recommended.

-If medication isn’t able to decrease symptoms, women may
+If medication isn’t able to decrease symptoms, women may consider other options:

 - Endometrial ablation: This minimally invasive procedure that destroys the lining of the uterus may produce good results when the misplaced endometrial tissue occurs in a cluster.
 When the tissue is spread out or extensive, it may be able to be treated this way if it is not embedded deeply in the walls of the uterus.